openbudgets/outlier-dm-ionic2/README.md

 ![Dataset Detail](resources/screenshots/dataset-detail.png?raw=true "Dataset Detail")

 ## Adding a new Dataset
-By clicking on the "New Dataset" button in the left navigation bar users are redirected to this view where they can tell the tool to import new datasets from OpenSpending, processing them through DAM using the outlier_dm algorithm and saving the results locally so other users or themselves can come later on an just visualize the results without computing everything again.
+By clicking on the **New Dataset** button in the left navigation bar users are redirected to this view where they can tell the tool to import new datasets from OpenSpending, processing them through DAM using the outlier_dm algorithm and saving the results locally so other users or themselves can come later on an just visualize the results without computing everything again.